ptupitsyn/ptupitsyn.github.io/_posts/2021-07-16-Ignite-Thin-Client-Distributed-Blocking-Queue.md

 }
 ```

+Note that Continuous Query is created only once per queue instance (thanks to the `lock`), and only when necessary (queue is empty and we have to wait).

 Continuous queries are available in .NET thin client starting with [Ignite 2.10](https://ptupitsyn.github.io/Whats-New-In-Ignite-Net-2.10/) and in Java thin client starting with Ignite 2.11 (release in progress at the time of writing).

 # Closing